Nigeria entry requirements for Kenya passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-You must leave Nigeria before it expires.
-If you need to stay longer, you'd need to apply for a different visa type before travel.
+No, the e-Visa is not extendable.
+You must leave Nigeria before your visa expires.
+If you need to stay longer, you'll need to exit and re-enter with a new visa.

 Official sources